How to Choose the Right Tracking Plan Template

 Tracking plan templates for any industry

-Here at Amplitude we’ve created a tracking plan template that works across industries.
+Here at Amplitude we’ve created a tracking plan that works across industries.
 One of its most popular features is a use-case tab that helps users craft well-formed questions to home in on their most critical metrics.

-We’ve also created a template that includes suggested events and properties for companies in the e-commerce industry.
+We’ve also created a that includes suggested events and properties for companies in the e-commerce industry.
 This is a great resource to use when getting started with a tracking plan, and it can easily be built out at a later time.

 Determine who should own your tracking plan